suriya-a9/nadi-buhrain/README.md

 ---

 ## Project Structure (only for this repo)
-/backend -> Node.js + Express API
+- backend -> Node.js + Express API
-/admin-panel -> React.js frontend for admin
+- admin-panel -> React.js frontend for admin

 ---